Library Room Use Rules were revised August 2019 -- Please review carefully for changes

 I. General Library Room Use

 - Library room use is limited to civic, educational, or cultural events, meetings, or classes.
 Library staff can provide information on other facilities for uses that do not match our guidelines.
+Parties and social gatherings are not an appropriate use of the facility.
+Any class or event held in the Library must be free and of a noncommercial nature.
+Library staff is authorized to attend or observe any meeting or event taking place in the room.

 - Library rooms are available first to Library and City staff who may reserve the rooms for Library and City sponsored meetings, classes, and events.